joshbegley/nyt-latest/README.md

 https://nytimes.com/2026/02/24/science/tyrannosaurus-rex-tiptoes-dinosaurs.html

 **Bettman on U.S. players attending State of the Union, Olympic momentum, more**\
-`Twenty players from the U.S. hockey team went to Washington D.C.
-NHL commissioner Gary Bettman said the decision is up to them.`\
+`Twenty players from the U.S. hockey team went to President Trump's State of the Union address.
+Gary Bettman said the decision is up to them.`\
 https://nytimes.com/athletic/7069014/2026/02/24/nhl-bettman-olympics-state-of-the-union-hockey-growth/